-F34.1 is a specific ICD-10-CM diagnosis code that can be used to specify a diagnosis.
+F34.1 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-9-CM will be replaced by ICD-10-CM beginning October 1, 2014, therefore, F34.1 and all other ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, F34.1 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A term used for any state of depression that is not psychotic.